dacapobench/dacapobench/tools/analysis/README.md

 ### Alloc Analysis

+**TL;DR**:* Use the `run-alloc.sh` script within this directory.
+Expected running time: O(1 hr).

 We also use bytecode analysis to analyze the allocation behaviors of each workload.
-Specifically we use [this](https://github.com/google/allocation-instrumenter) instrumentation agent.
+Specifically, we use [this](https://github.com/google/allocation-instrumenter) instrumentation agent.

 The `run-alloc.sh` script in this directory will run the analysis for all of the bechmarks, updating the respective `stats-alloc.yml` files for each benchmark.

 Finally, `aggregatestats.py` and `normalizestats.py` need to be run to propogate the minheap stats into the nominal statistics (see below).

 ### Performance

+#### Kernel

+The script `kernel.sh` will generate the `stats-kernel.yml` file for a given benchmark.

 ### Aggregating and Normalizing